getsnoopy/BiTGApps/README.md

 * Enable Battery Optimization for all GApps
 * It can be installed in Custom OS shipped with GApps
 * Addon packages for supporting additional GApps packages
-* No SetupWizard after first boot
+* Disable Google SetupWizard installation
 * Our own OTA survival script
 * You can uninstall BiTGApps without doing clean installation